APIs, concepts, guides, and more

 // library is located.
 The Increment function is defined in the RTTaskFunctions library.

-// It increments a global counter variable.
+// it increments a global counter variable.

 std::cout << "Submitting task..." << std::endl;